Cerebrum internal capsule

 Development of cerebrum:

-Simply, Brain & Spinal cord develops from Neural Tube.
+Simply, the Brain & Spinal cord develops from Neural Tube.

 The cranial part of the neural tube differentiates into 3 main enlarge vesicles.